Mugangasia/NutriPal-Recipe-Recommendation-System-/README.md

 The collaborative filtering model did not yield any meaningful results in this case, resulting in all evaluation metrics being 0.

 # DEPLOYMENT
 We used Streamlite to deploy our model.
-The model takes in User preferences and Calorie levels to provide recommendations for recipes as shown below.
+The model takes in User preferences and Calorie levels to provide recommendations for recipes as shown below. <br>
 ![image](https://github.com/Mugangasia/NutriPal-Recipe-Recommendation-System-/assets/98708792/89c31a29-0e0c-4923-885b-53e2d59c8d5a)

 # CONCLUSION